 But because my job includes a lot of research, some days, I visit different websites and read different articles.

-That’s fine.
+And that’s totally fine.
 I love the serendipity I get from research.
 Thank you Internet.

 But that’s it.